How a Peel clothing store is changing the shopping experience & promoting sustainability

 (SNKRS)

-The fast fashion industry was at its peak, growing by 9.7 percent yearly on an average between 2010 and 2015.
+The fast fashion industry was at its peak, growing by 9.7 percent yearly on average between 2010 and 2015.

 Driven by the rapid turnover of cheaply made garments designed to quickly mimic the latest trends, it was only fairly recently that fast fashion’s environmental impact came to light.